joshNic/StackOverflow-lite-v2/README.md

 body
     {
         "question_id": {questionId},
-        "answer_body": "So i came across this and i dont know what it means" }
+        "answer_body": "So i came across this and i dont know what it" }
 ```